dpodsobilov/dpodsobilov/README.md

 ### Hi there 👋
 My name is Denis and I am software engineer.
-Now I am searching a job.
+Now I am searching for a job.

 # 💻 Tech Stack: